Myth Busted: Revolvers Don’t Fail

 And, if there were a couple of themes I feel like I noticed, it's that “hammerless” revolvers seem to have more problems, in general, than their hammered brethren.

 By the way, I'm not the only one who has heard the myth that revolvers don't fail.
 Here is someone who has heard the same thing and is fed up to the point where he yelled at everyone —

 It is a common myth and something I've unfortunately heard many times.

-This next one was a DA/SA (double action / single action) gun–a S&W 686 in 357 Mag that seemed to only want to fire single action.
-On one hand, at least the gun still worked.
+This next one was a DA/SA (double-action / single-action) gun–a S&W 686 in 357 Mag that seemed only to want to fire single action.
+At least the gun still worked.

 But, I can't imagine having to defend myself with a gun that only worked each time I pulled back the hammer —

 This next one is from a certified S&W armorer and lists multiple issues revolvers may have.
 While many gun failures, for both revolvers and semi-autos, are ammo or operator error, sometimes mechanical parts just break —